coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ### Consuming the API

-Time to get your To-Dos into your application.
+Time to get your to dos into your application.

-To do this, you would fetch the collection of To-Dos from the backend API (ensure that this is running) and display it in a list on the landing page.
+To do this, you would fetch the collection of to dos from the backend API (ensure that this is running) and display it in a list on the landing page.

 Thus replace the code in `ToDos.vue` with the one below: